Structure of a sales contract

 Before there can be a contract, one party must make an offer to the other intending to be legally bound by that offer.
 The other party must then accept the terms of the offer without trying to change them.

 If you're the seller, you'd want the offer to come from the buyer.
 This means it will be up to you to decide whether you want to accept the offer and create a binding contract.
-However, you'd also want the buyer to offer to buy on your terms and conditions so that these become the terms of the contract.
+However, you'd also want the buyer to offer to buy on your standard terms and conditions so that these become the terms of the contract.
 You should therefore send the buyer your order form containing your standard terms and conditions.
 Your order form should say that by completing the form and sending it to you, the buyer is making you an offer.

 If you, as the seller, make the offer, rather than the buyer, there are some safeguards you should adopt in relation to the buyer accepting the offer.
 You should give them a deadline to accept, and say that your offer will lapse if they haven't accepted by the deadline.